carlosas/phpat/docs/documentation/selectors.md

 The second one will select all classes in a namespace matching the regular expression.

 ## Selector::implements()
-Select classes that implement a given interface.
+Select classes that implement the given interface.

 ## Selector::extends()
-Select classes that extend a given class.
+Select classes that extend the given class.

 ## Selector::interface()
 Select all interfaces.

+## Selector::hasAttribute()
+Select classes that has the given attribute.

 ## Selector::enum()
 Select all enums.